StereoKit/StereoKit-Docs/docs/Pages/StereoKit/TexFormat/Rgba64.md

 ---
 layout: default
 title: TexFormat.Rgba64
-description: TODO. remove during major version update
+description: Red/Green/Blue/Transparency data channels, at 16 bits per-channel!
+This is not common, but you might encounter it with raw photos, or HDR images.
+TODO. remove during major version update, prefer s, f, or u postfixed versions of this format.
 ---
 # [TexFormat]({{site.url}}/Pages/StereoKit/TexFormat.html).Rgba64